wilton-gallego/signoz-truechange/docs/contributing/go/errors.md

 ## Why do we need this?

-In a large codebase like SigNoz, error handling is critical for maintaining reliability, debuggability, and a good user experience.
+In a large codebase like Trueview, error handling is critical for maintaining reliability, debuggability, and a good user experience.
 We believe that it is the **responsibility of a function** to return **well-defined** errors that **accurately describe what went wrong**.
 With our structured error system:

 - Functions can create precise errors with appropriate additional context
 - Callers can make informed decisions based on the additional context